 On January 14, 2019, Interbank was notified of the Determination and Penalty Resolutions corresponding to the audit of the Income Tax for the fiscal year 2013.
-To such date, the tax debt requested by SUNAT amounts to approximately S/50,000,000.
-The main concept observed was the deduction of loan write-offs without proof by the SBS.
-As of December 31, 2020 and 2019, the tax debt requested for this concept and other minor contingencies amounts to approximately S/40,000,000 and S/39,000,000, respectively, which comprises the tax, penalties and moratorium interest.
+To such date, the tax debt requested by SUNAT amounts to approximately S/50,000,000, the main concept observed was the deduction of loan write-offs without proof by the SBS.